Retinol: Vision

 Retinol is an essential compound in the cycle of light-activated chemical reactions called the "visual cycle" that underlies vertebrate vision.
 Retinol is converted by the protein RPE65 within the pigment epithelium of the retina into 11-cis-retinal.
 This molecule is then transported into the retina's photoreceptor cells (the rod or cone cells in mammals) where it binds to an opsin protein and acts as a light-activated molecular switch.
 When 11-cis-retinal absorbs light it isomerizes into all-trans-retinal.
 The change in the shape of the molecule in turn changes the configuration of the opsin in a cascade that leads to the neuronal firing, which signals the detection of light.
 The opsin then splits into the protein component (such metarhodopsin) and the cofactor all-trans-retinal.
 The regeneration of active opsin requires conversion of all-trans-retinal back to 11-cis-retinal via retinol.
-The regeneration of 11-cis-retinal occurs in vertebrates via conversion of all-trans-retinol to 11-cis-retinol in a sequence of chemical transformations that occurs primarily in the pigment epithelial cells.
+The regeneration of 11-cis-retinal occurs in vertebrates via the conversion of all-trans-retinol to 11-cis-retinol in a sequence of chemical transformations that occurs primarily in the pigment epithelial cells.

 Without adequate amounts of retinol, regeneration of rhodopsin is incomplete and night blindness occurs.
 Night blindness, the inability to see well in dim light, is associated with a deficiency of vitamin A, a class of compounds that includes retinol and retinal.
 In the early stages of vitamin A deficiency, the more light-sensitive and abundant rods, which have rhodopsin, have impaired sensitivity, and the cone cells are less affected.
 The cones are less abundant than rods and come in three types, each contains its own type of iodopsin, the opsins of the cones.
 The cones mediate color vision, and vision in bright light (day vision).